jaindy/waph-jaindy/labs/lab1/README.md

 ### Task 2: A simple PHP Web Application with user input

+Personal Home Page is a scripting language used to develop server-side web applications.
+PHP programs are written in PHP with HTML.
+These programs are executed by interpreter inside webserver.
+It is open source and support MYSQL database.
+Install PHP using command $ sudo apt-get install php libapache2-mod-php -y

+1. Create a new php file inside lab1 folder.
+2. Write code to print thespring in browser.
+3. Deploy the code to the webserver Root directory using command-> $ sudo cp helloworld.php /var/www/html

 ### Task 3: Understanding HTTP GET and POST requests